 Development of the organisation - Irish Premature Babies:

-Within a few weeks of its formation, Allison secured a number of people to come on board with Irish Premature Babies.
+Within a few weeks of its formation, a number of people came on board with Irish Premature Babies.
 Each parent kindly volunteered their valuable time and effort to further grow and develop the organisation.
 The organisation grew very quickly, much quicker than anticipated.
 The organisation was overwhelmed with parents looking for support.
 The organisation continued to attract volunteers who believed in the ethos and essence of what Irish Premature Babies is all about.
 After less than a year, IPB was set up as a company limited by guarantee without a share capital and then went on to apply for charity status, which we received in early 2011.
 The charity is still growing at a phenomenal rate, and the charity is still evolving and developing to meet the challenges that are faced by families each day in Ireland.